 Hermit crabs are detritivores, an animal that scavenges dead and decaying matter.

-This animal is also sometimes called a decomposer, an organism that breaks down dead matter.
-The difference between these two is that decomposers will also eat matter that another animal has processed.
+This animal is sometimes called a decomposer, an organism that breaks down dead matter.
+The difference is that decomposers eat matter that another animal has processed.

 By eating decaying matter, hermit crabs recycle nutrients to enrich the soil and feed plants.
 Removing carcasses from the environment also keeps the area healthy.

 Are Hermit Crabs Scavengers?

-These organisms include both live and dead matter, depending on what’s available.
-Hermit crabs will eat algae, decaying plant and animal matter, and microscopic organisms, like tiny clams and mussels.
+These organisms include live and dead matter, depending on what’s available.
+Hermit crabs eat algae, decaying plant and animal matter, and microscopic organisms, like tiny clams and mussels.

-In the wild, a hermit crab will spend a large part of its day foraging for food.
-Marine hermit crabs will quickly discover and swarm carrion, as noted in Marine Biology.
+Marine Biology noted that marine hermit crabs would soon discover and swarm carrion.
 A dozen or more hermit crabs will find their way to a carcass within half an hour of scent dispersal.